chinanderm/portfolio/README.md

 # Portfolio - Matt Chinander

 Hello!
 My name is Matt Chinander and I am a "Full Stack" Engineer.
 My passion lies in creating beautiful, performant, and accessible user interfaces on the web using React, Typescript, and modern CSS technologies, such as CSS-in-JS libraries and Sass/Scss.
-I also enjoy writing backend microservices with NodeJS nad Golang.
+I also enjoy writing backend microservices with NodeJS and Golang.

 My favorite frontend technologies:
 * [React](https://reactjs.org) (Typescript)